midlantica/LovelyBunchOfCoconuts/content/quotes/the-freedom-to-fail-is-vital.md

 ---
-title: "The freedom to fail is vital"
+title: 'The freedom to fail is vital'
 ---

 ## "The freedom to fail is vital if we are to have the freedom to succeed."